Kitchen Cabinet Painting in Southampton

 Material-Specific Preparation

-Solid wood, MDF, and factory-sprayed finishes each need a different primer
+Solid wood, MDF, and factory-sprayed finishes each need a different primer — using the wrong one is what causes early chipping.

 Clear Pricing